railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 is usually fixed by the requirements of the project manager.
 A timebox, by contrast, is selected with reference to what an individual can do.

-To define timeboxes for your company, use the menu :menuselection:`Project Management --> Configuration --> Time Management --> Timeboxes --> My timeboxes`.
+To define timeboxes for your company, use the menu :menuselection:`Project --> Configuration --> Tasks --> Timeboxes`.

 .. index:: methodology; GTD